Associate Program Director, Sr. Lecturer

 Farrington has an MFA in fiction writing from George Mason University, and a BA in English and American Literature from Colby College, graduating cum laude, Phi Beta Kappa.
-He has published short fiction in CARVE, The Valparaiso Fiction Review, The Louisville Review, The New Virginia Review, The Potomac Review, Union Street Review, and other journals.
+He has published short fiction in CARVE, The Valparaiso Fiction Review, Craft Literary Magazine, The Louisville Review, The New Virginia Review, The Potomac Review, Union Street Review, and other journals.
 His short story, “Motherlove,” won an Editor’s Choice Award in the Raymond Carver Short Story Contest.
 Another story, “My Father’s Court,” won second place in the Dame Alice Throckmorton Prize.
 His short fiction has been anthologized in Confessions: Fact or Fiction, in Stress City: A Big Book of Fiction by 51 DC Area Guys, in October Mountain: An Anthology of Berkshire Writers, and in The Third Berkshire Anthology.
 Farrington has won a Virginia Commission on the Arts Individual Artists Fellowship, the Dan Rudy Fiction Prize, and the Metroversity Fiction Award.
 “Motherlove” was nominated for a Pushcart Prize.
-He has recently completed a novel, Manion in Darkness.

 A native of New England, Farrington now lives in Alexandria, Virginia, with his wife Christina and their springer spaniel Maddie.